Anett Kontaveit: Playing style

-Kontaveit is an aggressive baseline player who uses a variety of strokes to force opponents to hit awkward shots; this enables her to strike fast winners or draw quick errors.
-Due to her aggressive style, she typically hits many winners and unforced errors.
-Both her forehand and her two-handed backhand are hit flat, with relentless depth, power, and penetration, allowing her to dictate play from the first stroke of the rally.
-Kontaveit is also adept at hitting her backhand with slice, slowing the pace of rallies; she typically uses this shot while playing defensively, allowing her to slow a rally's pace and reposition herself so that she can resume her aggressive style.
-Kontaveit has a powerful first serve, which peaks at 109 mph, allowing her to serve aces.
-She also has effective kick and slice second serves, which prevent her from double-faulting and prevents opponents from scoring free points on second-serve returns.
+Kontaveit was an aggressive baseline player who uses a variety of strokes to force opponents to hit awkward shots; this enabled her to strike fast winners or draw quick errors.
+Due to her aggressive style, she typically hit many winners and unforced errors.
+Both her forehand and her two-handed backhand were hit flat, with relentless depth, power, and penetration, allowing her to dictate play from the first stroke of the rally.
+Kontaveit was also adept at hitting her backhand with slice, slowing the pace of rallies; she typically used this shot while playing defensively, allowing her to slow a rally's pace and reposition herself so that she can resume her aggressive style.
+Kontaveit had a powerful first serve, which peaked at 109 mph, allowing her to serve aces.
+She also had effective kick and slice second serves, which prevented her from double-faulting and prevented opponents from scoring free points on second-serve returns.

-Although she typically plays from the baseline; Kontaveit is adept at the net due to her doubles experience, and frequently attacks the net with powerful swinging volleys, which she uses to finish points quickly.
-She typically aims to receive short balls from her opponents, attacking with a high kick serve, altering pace with a backhand slice, and changing direction in a prolonged rally to do so.
-She is also noted for her speed around the baseline, allowing her to reach most shots, counterpunch effectively, and hit running forehands; this is aided by her exceptional footwork, stamina, and court coverage.
+Although she typically played from the baseline; Kontaveit was adept at the net due to her doubles experience, and frequently attacked the net with powerful swinging volleys, which she used to finish points quickly.
+She typically aimed to receive short balls from her opponents, attacking with a high kick serve, altering pace with a backhand slice, and changing direction in a prolonged rally to do so.
+She is also noted for her speed around the baseline, which allowed her to reach most shots, counterpunch effectively, and hit running forehands; this was aided by her exceptional footwork, stamina, and court coverage.

-Since hiring Nigel Sears as her coach, Kontaveit has improved her service, adding more power and variety, such as the kick serve, which has helped save break points against opponents; her serve made further improvements under Dmitry Tursunov's tutelage, making her a reliable server who serves multiple aces every match.
+When she hired Nigel Sears as her coach, Kontaveit had improved her serve, adding more power and variety, such as the kick serve, which helped save break points against opponents; her serve made further improvements under Dmitry Tursunov's tutelage, making her a reliable server who serves multiple aces every match.
 Kontaveit's movement also improved under Tursunov, allowing her to hit powerful groundstroke winners on the run and developing a more confident, positive mindset.
-She has also become more aggressive and learned when to pull the trigger in rallies, allowing her to develop into a proactive player who dominates her opponents through sheer power and aggression.
+She had also become more aggressive and learned when to pull the trigger in rallies, allowing her to develop into a proactive player who dominated her opponents through sheer power and aggression.